Information for AuthorsBACKGROUND AND SCOPE OF THE JOURNAL

 Article types and format

-All documents should be double spaced, with wide margins.
+All documents should be double spaced, and the margins should not be excessively wide.
 A clear, legible single font (which is readily available internationally) and point size should be employed throughout.
 For symbols, please use the 'insert symbol' function and ONLY select characters from the 'normal text' subset.
 All submitted articles should be line numbered (using continuous line numbers).
 To do this in Word, use File, Page Setup, Layout, Line Numbers and select continuous line numbering.
 Please DO NOT insert page numbers (as the pdf proof created by the online submission system will automatically be page numbered).

-All articles should include a title page comprising: article title; author names and their affiliations (each affiliation address must be given separately and in full); telephone, fax and e-mail contact details for the corresponding author; a short running title; and 3-5 keywords (very general terms such as 'bacteria' and 'human' and terms already present in the title should be avoided, as should non-standard abbreviations).
+All articles should include a title page comprising: article title; author names and their affiliations (each affiliation address must be given separately and in full); telephone, fax and e-mail contact details for the corresponding author; and a short running title.
 In addition, all articles must include a Funding section (if reporting original research) and a Transparency declarations section.

 Original articles and Brief reports must have a structured synopsis.
-The headings for the structured synopsis are as follows: Objectives, Patients and methods (or Methods), Results, and Conclusions.
+The headings for the structured synopsis are as follows: Background (optional), Objectives, Patients and methods (or Methods), Results, and Conclusions.

 Original articles.
-There is no length limit for this format; however, papers must be written as concisely as possible.
+There is a limit of 3500 words in the main text of the article (everything from the Introduction to the end of the Discussion).
+Papers must be written as concisely as possible.
 Original articles are divided into the following sections: Synopsis (250 words maximum), Introduction, Materials (or Patients) and methods, Results, Discussion, Acknowledgements, Funding, Transparency declarations and References.
 Repetition of content between sections must be avoided.
 A combined Results and Discussion section is acceptable.

 Antimicrobial practice.
 Articles on topics related to the use of antimicrobials, format as for Original articles/Brief reports.